Made to Order: Discovering monotonic temporal changes via self-supervised video ordering: Introduction

 In the image sequence in Figure \ref{fig:teaser2}, there exists numerous changes over time, though many of these are seasonal, and hence distracting for long-term monitoring applications.
 As humans, we not only observe what is changing, but also reason about which changes are correlated monotonically with time and which ones are not.
 In this paper, we introduce a new task of automatically identifying temporally correlated changes in an image sequence, while being invariant to other changes.
 More specifically we wish to {\em discover} and {\em localize} the image regions where the change is correlated with time.
 Our motivation is to go beyond just detecting changes, but also discovering what changes are relevant over a period of time, and to explore the potential applications that this task could enable.

 To achieve this, we propose a self-supervised proxy task, with time serving as a supervisory signal: the task is simply to order a shuffled sequence of video frames.
-The insight is that if a model can order the video frames, it would have learned to identify relevant (monotonic temporal-correlated) cues while disregarding other changes.
-The trained model can then be employed for video analysis applications where the goal is to identifying \textbf{changes} over time, such as developments or deforestation in satellite imagery (whilst ignoring seasonal variations) (see Figure \ref{fig:teaser2}) or aging signs in medical images.
+The insight is that {\textbf{frames are only orderable if changes are monotonic}, therefore} if a model can order the video frames, it would have learned to identify relevant (monotonic temporal-correlated) cues while disregarding other changes.
+The trained model can then be employed for video analysis applications where the goal is to identify \textbf{changes} over time, such as developments or deforestation in satellite imagery (whilst ignoring seasonal variations) (see Figure \ref{fig:teaser2}) or aging signs in medical images.
 It can also be employed for detecting and tracking monotonic object \textbf{motion} over time, such as shadows caused by the movement of the sun or animals moving smoothly across the scene.

 It is worth noting that temporal ordering has previously been used as a proxy task for self-supervised representation learning, with the learnt representations then finetuned for downstream tasks, such as video action recognition~\cite{wei2018learning,misra2016shuffle, lee2017unsupervised, fernando2017self} (though due to the disparity between the proxy and downstream tasks, the effectiveness of learnt visual representation from temporal ordering has been unsatisfactory compared to other proxy tasks~\cite{chen2020simple, han2020coclr, grill2020bootstrap, he2021mae}).
 In contrast, the objective in this paper is to use ordering as a proxy task to directly train a model for discovering and localizing monotonic changes in video sequences, without any subsequent supervised finetuning.
 In this sense, we are similar in spirit to previous works that use self-supervision to directly solve tasks, such as \cite{jabri2020spacetime, lai2020mast, bian2022learning,yang2021self} that targets tracking and segmentation by training on proxy tasks.